jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 A command definition can be *called* multiple times.

-In other programming languages a command call might look as follows:
+In other programming languages a command call may look as follows:

 ```c#
 MyCommand();
 ```

-A call *executes,* therefor it is symbolized with a *diamond* shape:
+A call *executes,* therefore it is symbolized with a *diamond* shape:

 <img src="images/1.%20Commands%20Main%20Concepts.002.png" width="50" />